 Projects and articles of Willem Himpe

-ResearcherWillem Himpe is a civil engineer with a specialisation in traffic (KU Leuven).
-As a student he made a master thesis in collaboration with the Transport & Mobility Laboratory at the École Polytechnique Fédérale de Lausanne (EPFL).
-In September 2010 Willem started as a research assistant at L-Mob CIB.
-His research was funded with a personal research grant from the Flemish Government for 4 years (IWT / SBO 101684).
-In early 2016, Willem defended his doctoral work on integrated algorithms for dynamic traffic modelling.
-Willem is currently combining work at TML with part-time employment as a doctor assistant at KU Leuven.
-Commissioned by the Policy Department at MOW, he develops dynamic traffic models for the Antwerp region and the Flemish Border around Brussels.
+ResearcherWillem Himpe is a civil engineer specialised in traffic (KU Leuven).
+As a student, he made a master thesis in cooperation with the Transport & Mobility Laboratory at the École Polytechnique Fédérale de Lausanne (EPFL).
+In September 2010, Willem started as a research assistant at L-Mob CIB.
+His research was funded by a personal research grant from the Flemish Government for 4 years (IWT/SBO 101684).
+Early 2016, Willem defended his PhD work on integrated algorithms for dynamic traffic modelling.
+Willem combined the work at TML with a part-time employment as a doctoral assistant at KU Leuven until June 2021.
+He developed dynamic traffic models for the Antwerp region and the Flemish periphery around Brussels on behalf of the Policy Department at MOW.
 His work also includes the exploration of innovative data collection methods for mobility analysis, such as deriving travel patterns based on mobile data and navigation services.
-Since 2017, Willem has been closely involved as a system developer in the development of Telraam, an online citizen platform for collecting traffic data.
+Since 2017, Willem has been closely involved as a system developer in the development of Telraam, an online citizen platform for traffic data collection.

 Dynamic Traffic Model Brussels

 Development of a macroscopic dynamic traffic model for the Brussels region.